 The PlacePlans process is customized to each project and community, but each involves an intensive community engagement strategy, including a public visioning session, several public meetings to provide specific input and feedback on plans and designs, and direct work with key community stakeholders along the way.
 The PlacePlan projects will positively impact each community’s ability to leverage their place-based assets as economic drivers, and will provide lessons large and small for communities across Michigan.
 Please visit again to see the work in progress, and follow along through our placemaking blog, and the League’s social networks – Twitter and Facebook.

-A historic downtown block which fronts Lake Cadillac is undergoing several distinct new investments including the addition of new residential space, a brewpub, a regional trailhead and an upgraded arts pavilion.
-A unified physical design plan for this key portion of Cadillac’s downtown can synthesize these positive changes, leading to the creation of a memorable and lively place to live, work and relax—while providing the structure for coordinated investments in the future.
+A historic downtown block which fronts Lake Cadillac is undergoing several distinct new investments including the addition of new student residential space, a brewpub, a regional trailhead, and an upgraded arts pavilion.
+A unified physical design plan for this key portion of Cadillac’s downtown can synthesize these positive changes, leading to the creation of a memorable and lively place to live, work, play, and relax—while providing the structure for coordinated investments in the future.

-The Southwest Detroit Business Association’s plan for the Vernor Livernois Project will support the redevelopment of a vacant and blighted property in the heart of one of the city’s strongest commercial districts.
-The plan will design a new neighborhood center area on what is currently a 6.9-acre brownfield site at West Vernor Highway and Livernois Avenue in the heart of Southwest Detroit.
-The Vernor Livernois Project will become a focal point for this vibrant and diverse community, providing a public square, locally-oriented retail and community meeting space as well as new employment opportunities.
+Development of the site currently known as Vernor Square aims to fill a key gap in the urban fabric of the city’s strongest commercial corridor.
+A participatory design process will be used to create the new neighborhood center on what is currently a 6.9-acre brownfield site at West Vernor Hwy. and Livernois Ave. in the heart of southwest Detroit.
+Vernor Square, once complete, will serve as a focal point for this vibrant and diverse community, providing a public square, locally oriented retail and community meeting space, maker space, as well as new employment opportunities.

-The Western Gateway project would create a strategic plan connecting Holland’s downtown, lakefront and historic residential areas.
-Planning the revitalization of the 8th Street corridor would create new opportunities for infill development and adaptive reuse projects while providing residents, employees and visitors seamless access between the lakefront and downtown.
-Holland’s food-related infrastructure, including a successful Farmers Market and a collective kitchen space, could form the backbone of a Food Innovation District within the Plan.
+The Western Gateway project will connect some of Holland’s most prized assets—the downtown, lakefront, and historic residential areas, including the farmers market area and civic center.
+Revitalization of the 8th Street corridor will create new opportunities for infill development and adaptive reuse projects while providing residents, employees, and visitors seamless access between the lakefront and downtown.
+Critical market research will provide a supportable basis for the revitalization plan, including residential and commercial demand, the city’s food-related infrastructure, and potential for a food innovation district.

-A municipal alley located in the heart of downtown provides the potential for a new north-south connection between an existing Farmers Market, a cluster of open and planned restaurants and entertainment venues, and major employers.
-A new physical design for an inviting and interesting pedestrian connection in this corridor would assist in creating a seamless downtown fabric as well as enhance walkability, giving the area greater potential to attract and retain new residents and businesses.
+A municipal alley located in the heart of downtown provides the potential for a new north-south connection between an existing farmers market, a cluster of open and planned restaurants and entertainment venues, and major employers.
+A new physical design for an inviting and interesting pedestrian connection in this corridor creates a seamless downtown fabric and enhances walkability, giving the area greater potential to attract and retain new residents and businesses.

 Baraga Avenue, though no longer separated physically from downtown by railroad lines, is still a barrier for pedestrian activity due to an uninviting streetscape and breaks in the city’s urban fabric.
-The Baraga Avenue Enhancement Project would develop a physical design plan to overcome these obstacles, designing for Marquette an interesting, walkable street that connects downtown with the lakefront while providing new opportunities for business investment.
+The Baraga Avenue Enhancement Project will use creative physical design solutions to overcome these obstacles and create an interesting, walkable street that connects downtown with the lakefront while providing new opportunities for business investment.

-A city with downtown assets including a busy Main Street, a baseball stadium and recreational areas, a large base of skilled employment, and the potential for new mixed-use development, Midland lacks the physical and psychological connections between these key areas.
-A new Strategic Plan for Placemaking in downtown Midland would provide both potential and existing residents with a unique and vibrant place in which to reside and work—by planning for a walkable downtown with increased opportunities for entertainment, culture, entrepreneurship and commerce.
+Midland has all the ingredients for success—a busy Main Street, a new baseball stadium, a successful university, vibrant cultural centers, recreational areas and riverfront, a large base of highly educated and skilled employment, and the potential for new mixed-use development.
+However, the physical and psychological connections between these key areas are an opportunity to better leverage them, making the whole tremendously more impactful than the sum of those parts.
+A new strategic plan for placemaking in downtown Midland would provide both potential and existing residents with a unique and vibrant place in which to reside and work—by planning for a walkable downtown with increased opportunities for entertainment, culture, entrepreneurship and commerce.
+Areas of focus include the Midland Area Farmers Market, physical connectivity within the downtown area, and studying the market potential for new retail and restaurant uses.

 PlacePlans Media Coverage